 Public Interest Law Union.
 The Public Interest Law Union explores alternatives to traditional law practice and strives to enhance public interest lawyers' roles and opportunities in the legal profession.
-Recent activities have included a symposium on the future of public interest law and pro bono activities and participation in a public interest job fair with the placement office.
-The group also sponsors the Public Interest Fellowship

-Program, which raises funds from alumni, students, and faculty members to help support students pursuing summer public interest jobs.
+Recent activities have included a conference with civil rights attorneys and participation in a public interest job fair with the placement office.
+The group also sponsors the Public Interest Fellowship Program, which raises funds from alumni, students, and faculty members to help support students pursuing summer public interest jobs.

 Women's Law Coalition.
 In response to the needs of the increasing number of women attending Cornell Law School, students formed the Women's Law Coalition in 1970.
-The coalition sponsors a number of educational programs. including an annual Women and the Law Conference.
-Each year the group sends representatives to the National Conference on Women and the Law, coordinates intramural sports programs for female law students, publishes a newsletter, sponsors informal gatherings with female faculty members and administrators, works with the admissions office to encourage qualified women to attend Cornell, and aids the placement office in exploring and expanding job opportunities for women in the law.
+The coalition sponsors a number of educational programs, including an annual Women and the Law Conference.
+The Befriender Program pairs each first-year woman with an upperclass woman who serves as an informal adviser and friend.
+Each year the group sends representatives to the National Conference on Women and the Law, publishes a newsletter, and sponsors informal gatherings with female faculty members and administrators.